SanderTheDragon/scppl/docs/index.rst

 #######################################
 SanderTheDragon's C++ Libraries (scppl)
 #######################################
-:program:`scppl` is (or will be) a collection of C++ libraries I wrote because I could not find libraries with the functionalities I needed (or wanted).
+:program:`scppl` is (or will be) a collection of C++ libraries I wrote because I could not find (or did not like) the libraries with the functionalities I needed (or wanted).
 The following libraries exist:

 .. ifconfig:: enable_binary